Formula One drivers from Uruguay

 There have been 4 Formula One drivers from Uruguay.

 Former drivers

 Eitel Cantoni was the first.
 He entered three races in 1952: Britain, where he failed to finish; Germany, where he again failed to finish; and Italy, where he finished 11th.

-Alberto Uria entered the Argentine Grands Prix of 1955 and 1956.
+Alberto Uría entered the Argentine Grands Prix of 1955 and 1956.
 He retired from the former and finished 6th in the latter.

-Óscar González only race was a shared drive with Uria in the 1956 Argentine Grand Prix.
-He completed the second half of the race, finishing in the 6th place, 10 laps down from the race winner and 3 laps behind the 5th-placed driver.
+Óscar González only race was a shared drive with Uría in the 1956 Argentine Grand Prix.
+He completed the second half of the race, finishing in 6th place, 10 laps down from the race winner and 3 laps behind the 5th-placed driver.

 Asdrúbal Fontes Bayardo is the most recent Uruguayan to enter a Grand Prix.
 He failed to start the 1959 French Grand Prix, his only attempt at a Grand Prix.